 3. Therefore, as a concrete sign of communion and co-responsibility, religious superiors must assure spiritual assistance to all the fraternities of the OFS.

-Štatutes for Spiritual & Pastoral Assistance to the OFS - Article 1.1, .2, .3 a) the fraternal office of altius moderamen on the part of the major superiors; b) spiritual assistance to the fraternities and their councils.
+Statutes for Spiritual & Pastoral Assistance to the OFS - Article 1.1, .2, .3

-The spiritual and pastoral care is provided as a two-fold service:
+1. The spiritual and pastoral care is provided as a two-fold service: